oscarhibbert/telegram-jobalerter/readme.md

 1. Create a free Airtable account [here](https://airtable.com/signup)

 2. Create a new base, table & view.
-See [here](https://support.airtable.com/hc/en-us/articles/360021518753-Getting-started-starting-with-the-base-ics). * Special attention to search count field below.
+See [here](https://support.airtable.com/hc/en-us/articles/360021518753-Getting-started-starting-with-the-base-ics). * See below for field information. **Special attention to search count field**.

 3. Create a Telegram bot.
 See [here](https://sarafian.github.io/low-code/2020/03/24/create-private-telegram-chatbot.html). * No need to read further than 'disable joining groups'.